memgraph/docs/mage/query-modules/python/kmeans-clustering.md

 ## Procedures

-### `get_clusters( n_clusters, embedding_property, init, n_init, max_iter, tol, algorithm, random_state)`
+### `get_clusters(n_clusters, embedding_property, init, n_init, max_iter, tol, algorithm, random_state)`
-This procedure returns for each node to which cluster it belongs to.
+For each node, this procedure returns what cluster it belongs to.

 #### Input:

-- `n_clusters : int` ➡ The number of clusters to form.
+- `n_clusters : int` ➡ Number of clusters to be formed.
 - `embedding_property : str` ➡ Node property where embeddings are stored.
 - `init : str` ➡ Initialization method.
-If `k-means++` is selected, the initial cluster centroids are selected using sampling based on an empirical probability distribution of the points’ contribution to the overall inertia.
+If `k-means++` is selected, initial cluster centroids are sampled per an empirical probability distribution of the points’ contribution to the overall inertia.
 This technique speeds up convergence and is theoretically proven to be `O(logk)`-optimal.
-If `random` then `n_clusters` observations (rows) are chosen for the initial centroids randomly from the data.
+If `random`, `n_clusters` observations (rows) are randomly chosen for the initial centroids.
 - `n_init : int` ➡ Number of times the k-means algorithm will be run with different centroid seeds.
-- `max_iter : int` ➡ Length of one walk in walk sampling.
+- `max_iter : int` ➡ Length of sampling walks.
-- `tol : float` ➡ Relative tolerance with regards to Frobenius norm of the difference in the cluster centers of two consecutive iterations to declare convergence.
+- `tol : float` ➡ Relative tolerance of the Frobenius norm of the difference of cluster centers across consecutive iterations.
+Used in determining convergence.
 - `algorithm : str` ➡ Options are `lloyd`, `elkan`, `auto`, `full`.
-- `random_state : int` ➡ Use an int to make the randomness deterministic.
+- `random_state : int` ➡ Random seed for the algorithm.

 #### Output:

-- `node: mgp.Vertex` ➡ Vertex for which we got cluster_id.
+- `node: mgp.Vertex` ➡ Graph node.
-- `cluster_id: mgp.Number` ➡ Corresponding cluster id of vertex.
+- `cluster_id: mgp.Number` ➡ Cluster ID of the above node.

 #### Usage: